top of page

 Livebox Microscopes of the 19th Century

-One of the most important developments that the Enlightenment era and the Age of Exploration brought to the science discipline was its popularization.
-An increasingly literate population seeking knowledge and education in both the arts and the sciences drove the expansion of print culture and the dissemination of scientific learning.
-In Britain, this new popular side of science was reflected in the establishment of such organizations as the Royal Institution (founded in 1799 and still in existence), whose stated purpose was: “diffusing the knowledge, and facilitating the general introduction, of useful mechanical inventions and improvements; and for teaching, by courses of philosophical lectures and experiments, the application of science to the common purposes of life.”
-As public interest in natural philosophy grew, hobbyists expressed keen interest in the world around them, with insects, microscopic fauna and flora, and fossils or mineral crystals receiving their fair share of attention.
-While wealthy amateurs could afford the costly compound microscopes of the time, simpler microscopes, such as some seen here, were used by the less professional or well-to-do amateurs.
-However, these rather modest microscopes had their fair share in satisfying curiosity and spreading the notion of natural history amongst the public well into the 20th century.
+During the Enlightenment era and the Age of Exploration, science became increasingly popular.
+The general public, which was becoming more literate and interested in knowledge and education, drove the growth of print culture and the spread of scientific learning.
+In Britain, this was reflected in the establishment of organizations like the Royal Institution, which aimed to promote the introduction and dissemination of useful mechanical inventions and improvements, and to teach the application of science to daily life through philosophical lectures and experiments.
+As interest in natural philosophy grew, hobbyists also became interested in exploring the world around them.
+They studied insects, microscopic fauna and flora, fossils, and mineral crystals.
+Wealthy amateurs could afford costly compound microscopes, but simpler microscopes were used by those who were less professional or well-to-do.
+However, even these modest microscopes were able to satisfy the curiosity and spread the knowledge of natural history to the public well into the 20th century.

 © Microscope History all rights reserved